 Overview#

-NVIDIA Eye Contact NIM leverages state-of-the-art AI models to dynamically redirect a user’s eye position toward the camera in real time to simulate natural eye contact and enhance remote digital engagement.
+NVIDIA Eye Contact NIM leverages state-of-the-art AI models to dynamically redirect a user’s eye position toward the camera to simulate natural eye contact and enhance remote digital engagement.
 NVIDIA Eye Contact NIM models are built on the NVIDIA software platform, incorporating CUDA, TensorRT, and Triton to offer out-of-the-box GPU acceleration.

 Architecture#